Five WWII Memorials to Visit This D-Day

 National D-Day Memorial, (Bedford, Virginia)

 This memorial stands “in Tribute to the valor, fidelity and sacrifice of Allied Forces on D-Day, June 6, 1944” and pays tribute not only to American armed forces, but those who fought all over the world.
 The memorial covers fifty acres of land overlooking Bedford, and draws tens of thousands of tourists each year.
 The site was chosen because of the “Bedford Boys,” thirty-four Virginia National Guardsmen who were selected to be part of the D-Day invasion.
-If you want to visit Bedford and the National D-Day memorial by charter bus, it’s only three hours from Richmond, Virginia, or four hours from Washington, DC.
+If you want to visit Bedford and the National D-Day memorial by charter bus, it’s only three hours from Raleigh, North Carolina, or four hours from Washington, DC.

 National WWII Memorial (Washington, DC)